Higher symplectic capacities: Abstract

 \section{Abstract}

-We construct a new family of symplectic capacities indexed by certain symmetric polynomials, defined using rational symplectic field theory.
-We prove various structural properties of the capacities and discuss the connections with the equivariant $\Li$ structure on symplectic cohomology and curve counts with tangency constraints.
-We also give some preliminary computations in basic examples and show that they give new state of the art symplectic embedding obstructions.
+We construct new families of symplectic capacities indexed by certain symmetric polynomials, defined using rational symplectic field theory.
+In particular, we introduce a sequence of capacities based on an $\Li$ structure on linearized contact homology and rational curve counts with local tangency constraints.
+We prove various structural properties of these capacities and give some preliminary computations which show that they give state of the art symplectic embedding obstructions in basic examples.